integrations/microsoft-teams/Readme.md

 ### Mentions
-When you subscribe to a repository in Teams, you will now see yourself mentioned in the notifications where you are referred and needs your attention.
+When you subscribe to a repository in Teams, you will now see yourself mentioned in the notifications where you are referred and what needs your attention.
 <p align="left"><img width="500" alt="PR Mentions" src="images/PRMentions.png"></p>

 When you receive notifications for Issues, PRs and Deployments, here are the cases when you will be mentioned.